andrei-punko/oauth-server/README.md

-# An example of Spring Boot application for securing a REST API with JSON Web Token (JWT)
+# Spring Boot app for securing a REST API with JSON Web Token (JWT)

 ## Main building blocks
- * Spring Boot 2.0.9.RELEASE go to http://docs.spring.io/spring-boot/docs/2.0.9.RELEASE/reference/htmlsingle/ to learn more about spring boot
+ * Spring Boot
- * JSON Web Token go to https://jwt.io/ to decode your generated token and learn more
+ * JSON Web Token (go to https://jwt.io/ to decode your generated token and learn more)
  * H2 Database Engine - used for rapid prototyping and development, but not suitable for production at least in most cases.
-Go to www.h2database.com to learn more
+Go to http://h2database.com to learn more

 ## How to build:
     ./gradlew build